AceelAlArifi/relational-databases-sql-lesson/sql_basics.md

 - Execute basic SQL commands to execute CRUD actions in a database

 ## Install Postgres
-Postgresql may take . minute to install.
-So let's go ahead and start.
+Postgresql may take a minute to install.
+So let's go ahead and start the download.

 - [Postgres.app](http://postgresapp.com/)
 - [Postico - a GUI interface for Postgresql](https://eggerapps.at/postico/)